mhlabs/sam-patterns-cli/README.md

 # sam-patterns-cli

+## DEPRECATION NOTICE - This tool has been renamed as [samp-cli](https://github.com/ljacobsson/samp-cli). `samp-cli` contains all the features of `sam-patterns-cli` as well as all future features.
+To install, run `npm i -g samp-cli`.

 *Note: this is an early version of a CLI backed by an early version of a community driven resource; https://serverlessland.com/patterns/.
 There might be bugs*

 This tool lets you browse the content of the [Serverless Patterns Collection](https://serverlessland.com/patterns/) and [Serverless Workflow Collection](https://serverlessland.com/workflows/) and inject patterns directly into your SAM template.
 Support for both JSON and YAML.